 The first equation defines the spherical harmonic order parameters.
 These are complex number components of the 3D analog of the 2D order parameter qn, which is implemented as LAMMPS compute hexorder/atom.
 The summation is over the nnn nearest neighbors of the central atom.
 The angles theta and phi are the standard spherical polar angles defining the direction of the bond vector rij.
-The second equation defines Ql, which is a rotationally invariant scalar quantity obtained by summing over all the components of degree l.
+The second equation defines Ql, which is a rotationally invariant non-negative amplitude obtained by summing over all the components of degree l.

 The optional keyword cutoff defines the distance cutoff used when searching for neighbors.
 The default value, also the maximum allowable value, is the cutoff specified by the pair style.

 The optional keyword nnn defines the number of nearest neighbors used to calculate Ql.
 The default value is 12.
 If the value is NULL, then all neighbors up to the specified distance cutoff are used.